Edited on: 01.16.24

 Firstly, you analyze your app and then choose which type is better for your particular case.
-For example, social networks with a huge functionality will be easier to re-design using a platform-oriented method.
-Meaning, while porting a design you bear in mind a particular platform and don’t go into brand details.
+For example, social networks with huge functionality will be easier to re-design using a platform-oriented method.
+This means that while porting a design, you bear in mind a particular platform and don’t go into brand details.

-When you port iPhone apps to iPad, you pay attention to the size of the screen (how data and graphics will look on a larger or smaller display), horizontal and vertical aspects ratios and other issues.
+When you port iPhone apps to an iPad, you pay attention to the size of the screen (how data and graphics will look on a larger or smaller display), horizontal and vertical aspect ratios, and other issues.

-Mixed type of adaptation (a most complicated one) is the best when you port iOS to Android or vice versa.
-Adaptation to the platform peculiarities together with supporting the values of the brand will meet your expectations.
+A mixed type of adaptation (the most complicated one) is the best when you port iOS to Android or vice versa.
+Adaptation to the platform’s peculiarities, together with supporting the values of the brand, will meet your expectations.

-Making your application adaptable to a new platform and to those which already exist is a crucial step.
-You may support the last version of an app but it will be great if you pay attention to those which are the trendiest in your region – this way you will satisfy users.
+Making your application adaptable to a new platform and to those that already exist is a crucial step.
+You may support the latest version of an app, but it will be great if you pay attention to those that are the trendiest in your region – this way, you will satisfy users.